-In collaboration with:Faculty of Industrial Design Engineering (IDE) at Delft University of Technology (Netherlands), the Centre for Design Informatics at the University of Edinburgh (Scotland), the Active Intelligence Group at the University of Electro-Communications (Japan), the Department of Anthropology at the University of California, Santa Cruz (USA)
+In collaboration with:Faculty of Industrial Design Engineering (IDE) at Delft University of Technology (Netherlands), the Institute for Design Informatics at the University of Edinburgh (Scotland), the Active Intelligence Group at the University of Electro-Communications (Japan), the Department of Anthropology at the University of California, Santa Cruz (USA)

 As objects around us begin to collect data and make suggestions about what might be desirable, it is possible that they may even be able to design things that we could never think of.
 Project Thing Tank is doing design research on these possibilities.